arc360alt/ArcWeb/README.md

 # ArcBrowser
-A Advances Chromium Fork Made For Security And Quality
+A Advanced Chromium Fork Made For Security And Quality

 # Fetures to add